 “Oooo,” I say before I can stop myself.
-That was Mr. Grey’s cue to make his move, and I am already positioned perfectly for his morning wood since my legs are wrapped around him.
+That was Mr. Grey’s cue to make his move, and I’m already perfectly positioned for his morning wood since my legs are wrapped around him.
 With one smooth move, he’s inside of me.
 I gasp as he rocks gently inside me, massaging and applying pressure to my clitoris with his pelvis.

 “Do you still want me to stop?” he says, his voice deep and smooth like caramel.

-“No,” I breathe, pressing against his pelvis, his length filling me from base to tip.
+“No,” I breathe, pressing myself against him, his length filling me from base to tip.

 “Are you sure?” he taunts, his voice controlled and he sticks his index finger in my ass, massaging gently.